Today (American TV program): Current weekday showtimes and arrangements

 The program airs live in the Eastern Time Zone and on tape delay beginning at 7:00 a.m. in each of the remaining time zones.
 The remaining three feeds are frequently updated with minor fixes and repairs, and often, correspondents will tape updates that are then edited into the delayed feeds.
-NBC affiliates in some markets including in the east coast, such as WYFF in Greenville, South Carolina, air the third and fourth hours of Today on tape delay to accommodate live syndicated programs airing at such times.
+NBC affiliates in some markets including in the east coast, such as WESH in Orlando, Florida, air the third and fourth hours of Today on tape delay to accommodate live syndicated programs airing at such times.

 When breaking news stories warrant, Today will produce a West Coast edition by broadcasting parts of the show live for viewers there.
 In such an event, the live portion does not typically go beyond the 7:00 a.m.
 (Pacific Time) half-hour or the bloc before the first set of advertisements.
 Once completed, the remaining blocs/segments taped from the East Coast edition will follow.
 Throughout the live segment, the presenters will explicitly make some reference to the show being live on the west coast from time to time until the tape-delayed segments resume.

 In some instances, when an NBC News Special Report of breaking news or a live event occurs during the Today show time slot in the eastern time zone, the show's anchors will assume hosting responsibilities and the show will go live across all time zones until such time when the Special Report segment finishes.
 At that point, viewers outside the Eastern Time Zone will return to regularly scheduled programming (i.e. the segment of the Today show feed already in progress in their corresponding time zone or their local newscast).